semisacred/sovereign/readme.txt

  - Extract Mod Engine 2 somewhere onto your PC.

 2.
- - Extract the contents of this zip file into the "mod" folder in the same directory as the "modengine2_launcher.exe".
+ - Extract the contents of sacred-tweaks.zip into the "mod" folder in the same directory as the "modengine2_launcher.exe".

 3.
  - Launch Steam once so Steam Services are running.